-- Bypassing access control checks by modifying the URL, internal application state, or the HTML page, or simply using a custom API attack tool. - Allowing the primary key to be changed to another's users record, such as viewing or editing someone else's account. - Elevation of privilege.
-Acting as a user without being logged in, or acting as an admin when logged in as a user. - Metadata manipulation, such as replaying or tampering with a JWT access control token or a cookie or hidden field manipulated to elevate privileges, or abusing JWT invalidation - CORS misconfiguration allows unauthorized API access. - Force browsing to authenticated pages as an unauthenticated user, or to privileged pages as a standard user or accessing API with missing access controls for POST, PUT and DELETE.
+- Bypassing access control checks by modifying the URL, internal application state, or the HTML page, or simply using a custom API attack tool. - Allowing the primary key to be changed to another users record, permitting viewing or editing someone else's account. - Elevation of privilege.
+Acting as a user without being logged in, or acting as an admin when logged in as a user. - Metadata manipulation, such as replaying or tampering with a JSON Web Token (JWT) access control token or a cookie or hidden field manipulated to elevate privileges, or abusing JWT invalidation - · CORS misconfiguration allows unauthorized API access. - Force browsing to authenticated pages as an unauthenticated user or to privileged pages as a standard user.
+Accessing API with missing access controls for POST, PUT and DELETE.